Frequently Asked Questions

 Copies of WSCUC accreditation communication are available in the University’s Accreditation Archives tab.

 Who serves on the WSCUC Committee on campus?

 Who will review our accreditation?

-WSCUC creates a team of peer reviewers for each accreditation.
-Our peer reviewers will be:
+WSCUC created a team of peer reviewers for each accreditation.
+Our peer reviewers were: